Chris-Stewart-CSV/Wormholes_Tabletop_Simulator/README.md

 ## Motivation for Project
 <p align="left">
 I really enjoy this board game and have found it a fascinating challenge to try and digitalize it.
 I've been running D&D games in TTS and figured I could try and push TTS's limits a bit and see just how far it can go with truly creating a board game.
-Creating the assets and interacting with those is easy enough, a lot of interacting with objects is handle by the game, the trick was how much could I automate it so the player just needs to "play the game" and the rest is taken care of behind the scenes.
+Creating the assets and interacting with those is easy enough, a lot of interacting with objects is handled by the game, the trick was how much could I automate it so the players just needs to "play the game" and the rest is taken care of behind the scenes.
 </p>
 <p align="left">